julian-klode/lingolang/docs/abstract-interpreter.md

 The abstract interpreter for statements evaluates the statement in a store and a current function, the latter is needed for some lookups, like return values.
 Multiple branches are handled by multiple return values, that is, instead of returning a single store, a collection of stores is returned.
 Statements also have early exits like `return` statements.
 We handle these by including the statement that abnormally terminated a statement alongside the store.
 For example, a `return` statement would have one _exit_: a pair of its store and itself.
-A block statement with a `return` statement would have the exit of the `return` statement, and maybe others.
+A block statement with a `return` statement would have the exit of the `return` statement, and maybe others.\label{sec:exit-0}

 ## The store